JanetMatsen/protocols/_posts/2015-01-29-Inoculating-96-well-plates-for-Nash.md

 * ethanol

 ## First steps
+* (optional) put everything except bacteria (and media?) in the UV hood and sterilize it by applying UV light
+	* bacteria shouldn't be put under UV light.
+I believe UV light penetrates the plastic we use
+	* antibiotics in media might not withstand the UV light, so lets avoid exposing it.
-* Label the plate with the date of inoculation and the plate number if multiple are being created ** Use the H-row side of the block.
+* Label the plate with the date of inoculation and the plate number if multiple are being created
+	* Use the H-row side of the block.
 Consistency will reduce errors.
 * Label A-H on the right side of the block

 ## Inoculate controls